Pussy Riot's first English song is a tribute to Eric Garner

 "This song is for Eric and all those from Russia to America and around the globe who suffer from state terror - killed, chocked, perished because of war and state sponsored violence of all kinds," they said in a statement.

-In the video released on YouTube the singers, shown wearing Russian riot police uniforms, are slowly buried alive as soil is shoveled on them.
+In the video released on YouTube the singers, shown wearing Russian riot police uniforms, are slowly buried alive as soil is shovelled on them.

 The song begins with the lyrics, "He's become his death/The spark of the riots/That's the way he's blessed/To stay alive," and ends with punk pioneer Richard Hell reading Garner's final words.